 SUMMING IT ALL UP & TRYING TO CRAM IT ALL INTO 1 PARAGRAPH

 These are the instructions for the Kinhin Zen walking meditation technique.
 Despite the formalities, you may notice that the overall concept is very simple.
 You are easing into the experience of the feet touching the ground and the feeling of the breath.

 Practice it alone or with a few of your friends.
 Ever deepening serenity will follow.

-Are these instructions helpful?
-What are your experiences with Zen or non-Zen walking meditation techniques?
-Share your thoughts in the comments below.
+What are your experiences with Zen or non-Zen Walking Meditation?
+Share them in a comment below.

 Tom Von Deck is a meditation trainer, speaker and author of Oceanic Mind – The Deeper Meditation Training Course.
 Tom specializes in making meditation much much easier for busy and non-busy people from all backgrounds and paths.
 He is the Mackdaddy of The Deeper Meditation Video Zone and DeeperMeditation.net.